 We intentionally use positive language that becomes part of our school’s narrative.
 Words have power; the right words form positive culture and expectations and help us to establish our school community in its faith values and celebrate students’ creativity and efforts at all levels.

-We also encourage students, and families to talk to their Year Co-ordinators and homeroom facilitators, as well as the pastoral care staff, counsellor and school psychologist, where needed.
+We also encourage students, and families to talk to their Class Teacher (Junior School), Homeroom Teacher and Year Coordinators (Senior School), as well as the pastoral care staff, counsellors and school psychologist, where needed.
 However, pastoral care does not only come from these members of staff.
 Every teacher and support person in the school is trained and encouraged in our pastoral care principles, which are embedded in our learning philosophy.

 Students who come from a Defence Forces background, or who identify as Aboriginal or Torres Strait Islander have specialised, dedicated advocates and mentors, who are active in their efforts to create a stable, supportive environment for these particular student communities.
-As well, our Learning Support Staff and School Counsellor (an experienced clinical psychologist) provide extra support for all students.
+As well, our Diverse Learning team and School Counsellors (including an experienced Clinical Psychologist) provide extra support for all students.